tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.2.2 Listing all contacts: `list`
 View a list of all your contacts in the address book.
+This command will be useful after a `find` command to see all your contacts again on the Home Page.

 Format: `list`